PoCInnovation/Workshops/security/reverse-2/README.md

 Reverse Engineering aims to understand what a program does.
 The goal of the Reverse Engineer is to deduce the source code of a given program from the analysis he made on it.

-This field of security is often encountered in :
+This field of security is often encountered in:

 * video games / software cracking (analysis of the way the game is protected -> binary patching)
 * malware analysis (understand the way it works -> conclude how to neutralize it)
 * vulnerability analysis

 Reverse Engineer implies a certain knowledge of the way the computer memory works and of creation and execution of a binary.
-Here are some keywords you should be able to understand to start your Reverse Engineering journey :
+Here are some keywords you should be able to understand to start your Reverse Engineering journey:

 * binary file
 * ELF